Tigreton-dev/JavaScript-challenges/README.md

 ## 💖 Description:

-> ### Coding out solutions to algorithm problems is the best way to increase your algorithms skills!!!
+> ### Coding out algorithm problems is the best way to increase your algorithms skills!!!

 This Online Code platform provide over 160 coding questions classified in 8 Categories and 3 difficulty levels to maximize the understanding of algorithms and data structures.